 My whirlwind tour of Scotland began with tickets to the cultural extravaganza, “Taste of Scotland,” an evening of Scottish music, costume, bagpipes, fiddles, dance and food in the historic Prestonfield House.
 Earlier in the day Dorothy had perused the contents of my backpack and shook her head.
 My raggedy khakis simply would not do for the gala evening.
 She dragged me into her closet and dolled me up from head to toe, right down to purse and shoes.

-For the next week I was treated to the sights of Scotland, beginning with Edinburgh.
-We walked the Royal Mile, visiting exquisite stone structures like St. Giles Church and Greyfriars.
+For the next week I was treated to the sights of Edinburgh Scotland.
+We walked the Royal Mile, where I witnessed men in kilts on their way to the office.
+We visited exquisite stone structures, including St. Giles Church and Greyfriars.
 On a narrow side street Dorothy ran into Norrie Rowan, who graciously offered to give us a personal tour of The Caves, a bar carved from the rubble of underground caverns that once formed the sub-structure of the 18th Century South Bridge in Old Town Edinburgh.
 Lost for more than 100 years, the hidden vaults were rediscovered by Rowan and his son, who have been painstakingly restoring them.
 We groped our way through dark, narrow passageways with sloping stone floors, emerging into one cavern after another, each lit in dazzling jewel-tone neon lights.
-Every vault had a story to tell, from those that served as stables for the French Cavalry who were body guards to the Royal family to a recently discovered and as yet unrestored ancient well.
+Every vault had a story to tell, from those that served as stables for the French Cavalry who were body guards to the Royal family to a recently discovered ancient well.

 Over the next couple of days I was treated to sights around Edinburgh that tourists rarely see.
 The lovely Almond River, just steps from my friends’ house, led to a serene waterfall, harbor, and causeway leading to Crammond Island in the Firth of Forth.
 Further upstream we watched the sun set one evening over the Firth of Forth bridge, famous with engineers the world over for its unique design.
 One afternoon was spent wandering through gardens at Lauriston House, which looked more like a castle to me, while some days I was content just to accompany Dorothy to one of the many Yoga classes she teaches.